 Why Can't I Get My New Tattoo Wet?

 Fresh, open wounds require clean air and time to dry out.
 As your new tattoo heals, the top layer of skin will dry out, begin to flake, and crumble off.
 It might also form scabs.
-It is critical to keep your new tattoo dry throughout this process, because if you don’t, the scabs might fall off prematurely.
+It is critical to keep your skin dry throughout this process because if you don’t, the scabs might fall off prematurely.
 This could result in a loss of ink.

-Standing water (e.g. bath, hot tub, and swimming pool water) is not bacteria-free.
+Standing water (e.g. in baths, hot tubs, and swimming pools) is not bacteria-free.
 Imagine the grime from your feet floating up to your new tattoo wound and penetrating the fragile skin.
 It's not a pretty picture, and neither is an infection.

 The best way to prevent tattoo damage and infection is to just stay out of the water!

 You can get your tattoo wet when every scab or dry piece of skin has fallen off and a new layer of skin has grown to seal the area.
 As stated earlier, this can take up to four weeks.

 Stages of Tattoo Healing